Beagle conflict: Interests of the parties

 On 14 July 1977, the Chilean Government issued the decree n°416 over the baselines (See Chilean Baselines Map).
 The decree had two main implications for the controversy.
 First, it extended the range from which Chile might attempt to project its 12-mile territorial sea and 200-mile Exclusive Economic Zone along a continued line from Picton, Nueva, and Lennox Islands as far south as Cape Horn, thus greatly increasing its potential maritime jurisdiction to the east and southeast.
 Second, it effectively converted all waters enclosed by the baselines into Chilean internal waters where navigational rights for Argentina would exist only through explicit agreements with Chile.
 The Argentine port of Ushuaia, located on the north shore of the east Beagle Channel, had no direct free way to the Pacific Ocean through Argentine waters.
 Argentina has so far considered its unfettered use of the waters surrounding the Fuegian Archipelago to be a matter of critical importance for its commercial and military navigation.

 The two countries have always linked their Antarctic claims to their continental possessions because the nearness and the projection of the countries over the Antarctic can substantiate a claim over territories.

 History of the conflict

 Map of the Beagle conflict between Argentina & Chile.

 Attempts to clear up the dispute were unsuccessful from 1904 until 1971.

 Incidents

 The increasing significance of the region led to various incidents and confrontations between Chile and Argentina around transit and fishing rights, which potentially could lead to full-scale war.
-The Snipe incident was the most serious incident occurred in the zone.
+The Snipe incident was the most serious incident to occur in the zone.